gernst/korn/README.md

 but beware that if your task requires a recursive model as summary for e.g. a recursive function, then the solver will not be able to infer it (timeout, or `unsat` even if the program is correct)

+If you want to hack the code, VS Code with [Scala Metals](docs/build-tools/bloop.html) should work out of the box.
+Simply open the folder in VS Code and follow the suggestion to install the Scala Metals extension.

 ## Evaluation

 See the files in `xml` for [benchmark